 Feeding a cat a largely plant based diet, or even a regular amount of plant based foods, contributes to renal failure and everything that comes before that.
 So take any mild urinary tract problem your cat has, or has had, as a wake up call to change the diet.

-Cats are simply not equipped to deal with the alkaloids, phenols and other poisons found in plants, that omnivores and herbivores have no problem with.
+Cats are simply not equipped to deal with the alkaloids, phenols, terpenes and other poisons found in plants, that omnivores and herbivores have no problem with.

 And that’s just the beginning of the problem with commercial cat food.